priyamalhotraa/IC_CP_04/README.md

 ## Student Grade Calculator (C++)

 This repository contains a console-based Student Grade Calculator developed in C++
-as part of Task 4 assigned by InternCred during the internship.
+as part of Task 4 assigned by Interncred during the internship.

 The program calculates total marks, percentage, grade, and pass/fail status for
 multiple students across multiple subjects.